SoundaryalakshmiSaravanan/M3_Group57/2_BiComSystem/1_Requirement/README.md

 The people who want the smart system equipped vehicle

 ### What
-This system which can send and receive the data of car or a vehicle through wireless medium. the information is being displayed on LED display
+This system which can send the data of car or a vehicle through wireless medium. the information is being displayed on LED display

 ### When
 Whenever the vehicle owner wants to operate the some features of car through remotively